zimmski/glamor/README.md

       --interval=                     Ping interval in seconds (60)
-      --max-down=                     How many pings must fail (in a row) before the host status is down (5) --max-up=                       How many pings must succeed (in a row) before the host status is up again (20) --smtp=                         The SMTP server + port for sending report mails --smtp-from=                    From-mail address
+      --max-down=                     How many pings must fail (in a row) before the host status is down (5) --max-up=                       How many pings must succeed (in a row) before the host status is up again (20) --ping-packet-size=             Packet size of one ping.
+Minimum is 64 bytes maximum is 65535 bytes (64) --smtp=                         The SMTP server + port for sending report mails --smtp-from=                    From-mail address
       --smtp-skip-certificate-verify  Do not verify the SMTP certificate